 The authors, psychology researchers from across the U.S., Australia, and the Netherlands, make the case that society’s beliefs about mindfulness as a cure-all are misguided.
 They found that the vast majority of evidence available on mindfulness has two main flaws: There is no consistent definition for mindfulness, and researchers don’t have a consistent way to measure the results of mindfulness.

 For starters, because there is not a universally accepted definition of mindfulness, review articles that pull together data from multiple studies are often pooling mismatched data.
 For example, the authors ask: Is using a mindfulness app for five minutes comparable to attending a two-hour guided meditation session at a yoga studio?
-“Intensity and duration vary greatly, often aren’t reflected in studies,” the authors write.
+“Intensity and duration vary greatly, and often aren’t reflected in studies,” the authors write.

 Until researchers can agree on technical definitions of mindfulness, it is important to understand the details about mindfulness claims in the media.
 For example, exactly what type of mindfulness can lead to pain relief?
 Did study participants meditate for 30 minutes a day, or complete a two-minute exercise before they fell asleep each night?